 Benidorm Flea Market – El Cisne Rastro (El Cisne Benidorm)

-You’ll find a mix of people selling here (Spanish and European expats) and the same mix of people visiting to buy antiques, electrics, clothing and the usual car boot paraphernalia.
+You’ll find a mix of people selling here (Spanish and European ex-pats) and the same mix of people visiting to buy antiques, electrics, clothing, and the usual car boot paraphernalia.

 If all that shopping gets too much for you there are two bars set up here, so you can get a drink.
 Go on Thursdays and when you buy a Paella, you’ll get a drink for free.
-Take advantage of the free entertainment on Sundays, when you’ll be serenaded by a local favourite, Pablo Bloom.
+Take advantage of the free entertainment on Sundays, when you’ll be serenaded by a local favorite, Pablo Bloom.

-Find the Benidorm TV Series
+Find the Benidorm TV Series – visit the Benidorm Filming Locations

 Visit Benidorm Palace for Cabaret